 1. Defense Against Intimacy

-Receiving creates a moment of connection.
-Prioritizing giving over receiving may be a convenient way to keep people distant and our hearts defended.
+Receiving creates connection.
+Prioritizing giving over receiving may be a way to keep people distant and our hearts defended.

 To the extent that we fear intimacy, we may disallow ourselves from receiving a gift or compliment, thereby depriving ourselves of a precious moment of connection.